-Energized Field allows for 8 double blue pips, 6 of which can be stacked on top of the deck when Jetfire defends or to trigger Aimless’s Battlemaster ability with Blues on Attack©.
+Energized Field allows for 8 double blue pips, 6 of which can be stacked on top of the deck when Jetfire defends or to trigger Aimless’ Battlemaster ability.
 At 16★ and a Health of 20, Captain Jetfire can make optimal use of Heavy Handed and Energy Pack.

 The rest of the sideboard is dependent on your local scene or what you expect to see.
 W5 Gyro Blaster and Force Field serves well for Captain Jetfire if you are facing a lot of bold decks.
 Stable Cover can assist when the main deck faces off versus other pierce decks.
 Our width and total health of 39 means we usually can outlast other pierce based opponents, but Stable Cover may help push the advantage more securely in our favor.